 I remember seeing this game after receiving a load of old disks from a company called Shareware Plus.
 This was one of the many previews I found hiding away, classed as PD/Shareware.
-Now the name has been suggested to be Babylon by one crew, but actually the game never had a proper name, so Babylon is kind of a working title, as was Parallax game which was given when Onslaught released it.
+Now the name has been suggested to be Babylon by one crew, but actually the game never had a proper name, so Babylon is kind of a working title, as was “Paralax” which was given when Onslaught released it.

 Anyway, this unnamed game is an awesome little preview of a game which owes a lot to the Mario games, Mayhem and maybe a bit of Castlevania?

-Graphics are neat and impressive, with some cool parallax later in the preview, and some Mayhem-esq style lightning effects.
-Scrolling is very smooth horizontal scrolling, with an easy to control character.
+Starting with a cool Uridium style title screen, with large scrolling letters (Spelling “Demo”), the graphics are impressive, with some cool parallax later in the preview, and some Mayhem-esq style lightning effects.
+Scrolling is very smooth with an easy to control main character.

-Contributions: Christian Widmann, Jazzcat, Kevin Tilley
+Contributions: Christian Widmann, Jazzcat, Kevin Tilley, Daniel Kottmair